estefvazquez/estefvazquez/README.md

 Current research: Unraveling the molecular components that shape the immune landscape and antitumour immunity in acral melanoma, a rare and aggressive skin cancer subtype.

 📚 Currently Learning

- German language
- Machine learning applications in oncology
- Spatial omics techniques and analysis
+ - **German language, spatial omics techniques and analysis, machine learning applications in oncology**

 👥 Looking to Collaborate On